Powering the Blue Economy: Inspiring Innovators

 Illustration of marine energy technology in the ocean.

 The multiphase Ocean Observing Prize, co-led with NOAA’s Integrated Ocean Observing System program, will award up to $3 million to competitors for designing, prototyping, and testing wave-powered autonomous technologies that collect data at sea.
-More than fifty teams submitted proposals in the initial phase of the contest, which sought novel ideas for integrating ocean observing platforms with marine energy.
+More than 50 teams submitted proposals in the initial phase of the contest, which sought ideas for integrating ocean observing platforms with marine energy.
 The competition continues as teams compete to design, build, and test self-charging autonomous underwater vehicles that can measure and monitor potentially destructive hurricanes.

 Illustrated map of the locations of Ocean Observing applicants.